Tarrant County Diversion and Specialty Court Programs Can Help Keep You Out of Jail and Prevent a Criminal Conviction From Tarnishing Your Record

 Do not wait to begin thinking about applying for a Tarrant County diversion program as there can be strict time limits that apply!

-Designed to assist those defendants who are Military veterans struggling with PTSD or TBI issues related to their service to our country.
+Designed to assist those defendants who are Military veterans, including those struggling with PTSD or TBI issues.

 FAIP is a probation program for felony-level DWI cases in which the defendant is diagnosed with an alcohol dependance problem.